The reason for our suffering, in all walks of life, is our resistance to the truth.

-2. If you want the benefits of something in life, you have to also want the costs.
+2. If you want something in life, you have to also want the costs of getting it.

 Most people want the reward without the risk.
 The shine without the grind.
 But you can’t have a destination without a journey.
 And a journey always has costs – at the very least, you have to invest your time and energy into it every step of the way.

 So, instead of thinking about what you want, first ask yourself: